arxanchain/wallet-sdk-py/README.md

 >>> print resp
 ```

-* `Callback-Url` in http header is optional.
-If you want to receive blockchain transaction
+* `Callback-Url` in the http header is optional.
+Set it only if you want to receive
-event, you need to set `Callback-Url` in header; if not, you don't have to set it.
+events.

 ### Create POE digital asset

-After creation wallet account, you can create POE asset for this account as follows:
+After creating the wallet account, you can create POE assets with this account as follows:

 ```python
 >>> from api.poe import POEClient